mdavoodi/www/source/blog/2015-05-26-atlas-terraform-github.html.markdown

 ---

-We are very excited to announce Atlas integration with GitHub to automatically turn Terraform configuration stored in GitHub repositories into managed infrastructure, without the need to install Terraform locally.
+We are very excited to announce Atlas integration with GitHub to automatically turn Terraform configuration stored in GitHub repositories into Terraform managed infrastructure.
+This eliminates the need to install Terraform locally across your team of operators.

 With the new GitHub integration, Terraform configurations can be changed in GitHub and applied via Atlas with rich history, auditability and collaboration.